Adult Ethics Committee

 The Yale Pediatrics Ethics Consultation Service of Yale-New Haven’s Children’s Hospital provides consultation about ethical issues regarding clinical practice related to pediatrics.
-This group, chaired by Mark Mercurio, MD, MA, consists of physicians, nurses, clergy, medical ethicists, community members and others, with considerable experience consulting in such matters.
+This group, chaired by David Hersh, MD consists of physicians, nurses, clergy, medical ethicists, community members and others, with considerable experience consulting in such matters.
 The committee does not have the authority to determine patient care, and serves in an advisory capacity only, but it can help parents and patients with ethical concerns about medical treatment and patient care issues.
 Ethics consultations can be requested by the patient, family, friend, clinical staff and research staff at Yale-New Haven Hospital.
-Contact the Pediatric Ethics Committee at 203.688.2320 or through the Department of Religious Ministries at 203.688.2151.
+Contact the Pediatric Ethics Committee at 203.785.4651.

 Student Ethics Series